 Previous versions of metagear (v.
-0.2 and 0.1) offered a more flexible version of plot_PRISMA() that allowed for proper rescaling of PRISMA objects when the user mannualy changed the window size of the plot.
-Unfortunatly, this version did not load well when bundled with the package and yeilded unusual plots (I would love to hear any tips on how to properly manage viewports and grid objects within a package!).
-Anyway, these versions are available on my website and allow for higher-quality PRISMA plots.
-Finally, these old functions work best when not loaded with metagear, and can be downloaded here.
+0.2 and 0.1) offered a more flexible version of plot_PRISMA() that allowed for proper rescaling of PRISMA objects when the user manually changed the window size of the plot.
+Unfortunately, this version did not load well when bundled with the package and yielded unusual plots (I would love to hear any tips on how to properly manage viewports and grid objects within a package!).
+Anyway, these versions are available on my website and allow for higher-quality PRISMA plots; these old functions can be downloaded here and work best when not loaded with metagear.